sethbergman/ngrx-books/README.md

 # ngrx-books

-Example application utilizing @ngrx libraries, showcasing common patterns and best practices.
+This example application utilizes @ngrx libraries, while showcasing common patterns and best practices.

 **Take a look at the [live app](http://ngrx-books.npmstack.com).**